Ancillary Review of Books is an experiment in utopian criticism—both in what we publish about and how we go about doing it.

 So…What Does that Mean for Me?

 On the one hand, it means that ARB is essentially a fanzine per the WorldCon guidelines for the annual Hugo Awards.
-On the other hand, it means that, at present, if you contribute to ARB you will not be paid except in the form of a the review copy sent by the publisher.
-We acknowledge that this sucks and will work to build a funding base for ARB in the coming years in order to pay contributors.
+On the other hand, it means that, at present, if you contribute to ARB you will not be paid except in the form of a review copy sent by the publisher.
+We acknowledge that this sucks and, when possible, will work to build a funding base for ARB in the coming years in order to pay contributors.

-For a sensible discussion of the lack of paid SFF non-fiction markets, check out Aidan Moher’s thread here and responses (including by editor Sean Guynes).
+For a sensible discussion of the lack of paid SFF non-fiction markets, check out Aidan Moher’s thread here and responses (including by editor/publisher Sean Guynes).